jianhuig/Safe-Efficient-PB-Inference/README.md

 The repository includes:
 - Implementation of the PB inference methods discussed in the paper, including the CC, PPI, and PDC methods.
 - Code for the simulation studies.
-- Code to reproduce our UK Biobank Analysis.
+- Code to reproduce our UK Biobank (UKBB) Analysis.
+-
-[Note: Access to UK Biobank is required as the data cannot be publicly released.]
+[Note: Access to the UKBB is required as the data cannot be publicly released.]

 ## Repository Structure